Information Network

 guidelines

-Perishable food, cooked foods, and jaggery with preservatives & food colouring will be thrown away.
+If you want to bring food for the cows, only ORGANIC fruits/vegetables and natural will be accepted.
 We do not feed cows grains, dough, or cooked food of any kind.
+Please no feeding gur/jaggery.

-Vedic Eco Village is seeking people to participate in the building of the eco village and farm.
+Vedic Eco Village is inviting you to participate in the building of the eco village and farm.
 Goshala, campground, outdoor kitchen & solar shower facilities are under construction.
-Burned trees from our forest are milled for ecovillage building materials.
+We have land and resources.
+What is needed now is determination, cooperation, and faith.
+The time to act is now.

 Our traditional Vedic mud-stoves (chulha) used for cooking and heating are available in multiple locations.
-We have successfully implemented these sparkless chulha stoves, combining rocket mass heater technology and traditional Vedic cooking methods.
-These stoves are essential for safely cooking with fire in the summertime, as we are in a characteristically dry and high fire risk area.
+These sparkless chulha stoves, combining rocket mass heater technology and traditional Vedic cooking methods, are essential for safely cooking with fire in the summertime, as we are in a characteristically dry and high fire risk area.

 The ISKCON Saranagati Temple is striving to facilitate deep immersion into the teachings and practices of Krishna consciousness, especially chanting Hare Krishna, as taught by Srila Prabhupada.